-- extent based allocation

-- extent attributes

-- fast file system recovery

-- access control lists (ACLs)

-- online administration
+- Online administration

-- online backup
+- Online backup

-- enhanced application interface
+- Enhanced application interface

-- enhanced mount options
+- Enhanced mount options

-- improved synchronous write performance
+- Improved synchronous write performance

-- support for large file systems (up to 1 terabyte)
+- Support for file systems up to 1 terabyte in size

-- support for large files (up to 2 terabytes)
+- Support for files up to 1 terabyte in size (up to two terabytes for sparse files)

-- enhanced I/O performance
+- Enhanced I/O performance

-- support for BSD-style quotas
+- Support for quotas

-- support for improved database performance
+- Support for improved database performance

+- Support for Storage Checkpoints

+- Support for cluster file systems

-- support for improved network file server (NFS) performance through use of VERITAS QuickLogTM
+- ◆ Support for improved network file server (NFS) performance through use of VERITAS QuickLogTM

-VxFS supports all ufs file system features and facilities except for the linking, removing, or renaming of "." and ".." directory entries.
+- VxFS supports all UFS file system features and facilities except for the linking, removing, or renaming of "." and ".." directory entries.
 Such operations may disrupt file system sanity.